 I see escorts for enjoyment, I guess that makes it a hobby.
 Some of the escorts I see are full-time, so I guess that makes them professionals.
 It is their career on the line when they talk, for me it is just an interest.

 Many sex-workers are also disadvantaged by other societal constructions around gender, age, work and in some cases race, mental health and other disgracefully applied stereotypes.
-I am in a privileged position, most escorts are by comparison in a far less privileged position – it’s not a ‘level playing field’ as they would say if this was a comparison within business circles.
+I am in a privileged position, most escorts are by comparison in a far less privileged position – it’s not a ‘level playing field’ as commentators would say if this was a comparison within business circles.

 So isn’t it good to hear a client perspective?

 Apparently not, if a small and bitter group of escort voices are the social media and blog police.
 Even if I am aware and respectful of the dynamics I described above, I am apparently not welcome at the conversation table and certainly not, under any circumstances, allowed to speak about sex-work.
 The catch-cry is that “only sex-workers can speak about sex-work!”

 On one level I get the point, there are certainly aspects that only sex-workers can speak about with expertise, but do we suggest that only police can talk about police-work?
 Can only politicians talk about politics?
 You get the point, every group, individual, interest, participant and worker all have a voice and in a democracy they should all be able to be heard.